 Employees Vs. Independent Contractors

 You’ll want to determine whether your employees are employees or independent contractors, as this can affect your tax liability.
 Typically, independent contractors have their own businesses and bill your business based on the work they complete for you.
 Employees work directly for you and your company, using whatever materials you supply.

 Employees and independent contractors have differing rights as it relates to wages and benefits.
 Not classifying your workers could result in potential financial losses, such as paying back wages or back taxes.

 There’s a lot to know when it comes to starting a new business.
 While you may be fulfilling a lifelong dream, it can also be complicated and sometimes stressful as you ensure that you’re complying with multiple legal procedures.
 Having an experienced

 business law attorney on your side can help you navigate through the complications, so you can focus on what matters most: making your new venture into a reality.

 The Law Offices of Gary I. Handin, P.A., have been serving the residents of Broward, Miami-Dade, and Palm Beach counties for over 50 years.
-Our experienced attorney offers a variety of legal services to help you manage your assets and protect what matters most to you.
+Our experienced attorneys offer a variety of legal services to help you manage your assets and protect what matters most to you.